wordshaker/jesswhite_4/_posts/2017-01-29-ndclondon-post.md

 Joking aside, I got to have a laugh with the volunteers, talked to some developers from Tombola about their stack, their experiences and the conference and have a casual drink with some of the speakers as well.

-It was surreal, and for my first big conference alone, it was teh perfect first night.
+For my first big conference alone, it was the perfect first night.
 Turned out everybody else was just another person wanting to learn, have a great time and have a bit too much to drink.
 Also, it was a boat on the Thames!
 It was beautiful (and cold).

 After and eventful night, I was up again at 7am for another morning of volunteering at the conference.
 Did I mention I really, really love NDC?
 The range of talks, the people; it is all done right.
 I tried to do a mix of topics I would use at work and topics I had had no exposure to before.
 This has led to a strong interest in functional programming - we'll see where that leads.